-- Technology: hydro

 - Capacity: 110 MW

 - Expected COD: 20254

 - Investment:

-- ~ EUR 80 million

-- Revenue model: n/a
+- Revenue model:

 - Ownership: 100%

 - Status:

+- Progress:

 - In Q2 2022 public procurement procedures for acquisition of FIDIC Engineer services were started and initial proposals were received.
-Service provider should be selected in Q4 2022. - During the reporting period, the Environmental Impact Assessment was finished (full scale Environmental Impact Assessment is not required). - A decision on FID is expected around Q4 2022.
+Service provider should be selected in Q4 2022.

+- the Environmental Impact Assessment was finished (full scale Environmental Impact Assessment is not required).

+- A decision on FID is expected around Q4 2022.